PM names committees on privatisation, CPEC, energy

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 ISLAMABAD: The government has established three high-level committees to deal with three important subjects pertaining to the economy.
-For the purpose, a formal notification has been issued.
+For the purpose formal notification has been issued.

 ISLAMABAD: The government has established three high-level committees to deal with three important subjects pertaining to the economy.
-For the purpose, a formal notification has been issued.
+For the purpose formal notification has been issued.

 Comments